ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z11_Appendix_Dynamic_Smalltalk_vs_Static_Typing.md

 `OrderedCollection` subclass) to code that was written with `OrderedCollection` in mind.
 The flexibility is higher, though the guarantee is only verified when the code runs.

-In summary, programmers in statically typed languages often view types as static contracts or enforcement mechanisms, whereas Smalltalk programmers view types more as emergent properties of objects.
+Programmers in statically typed languages often view types as static contracts or enforcement mechanisms, whereas Smalltalk programmers view types as emergent properties of objects.
 The Smalltalker's mindset is shaped by a live, message-oriented world where you gain understanding by sending messages and watching objects behave.
 It's a very experience-driven understanding of type: an object "proves" its type by working correctly in response to your messages, not by satisfying a compiler check ahead of time.